ihmeuw/vivarium_research/docs/source/model_design/general_reference_material/bliss/index.rst

 In either case, measurement error of sex and/or gender can lead to biased results and care should be taken to minimize error in measuring these variables (as for all variables!) to minimize bias in study results.
-When we are using data published by others, it is important to consider how results may be affected by potential measurement error and dicuss any relevant limitations accordingly.
+When we are using data published by others, it is important to consider how results may be affected by potential measurement error and discuss any relevant limitations accordingly.

 3.1.3 Terminology